OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

       $ conda develop .
       $ pytask
+  ..

-  All programs used within this project template need to be found on your path, see above (:ref:`preparing_your_system` and the :ref:`faq`).
+    maybe show how it should look if everything works All programs used within this project template need to be found on your path, see above (:ref:`preparing_your_system` and the :ref:`faq`).

   If all went well, you are now ready to adapt the template to your project.